zalenix/portaldocs/portal-sdk/templates/portalfx-ux-essentials.md

-The page you requested has moved to [designpatterns-resource-manage.md#essentials-panel](designpatterns-resource-manage.md#essentials-panel).
+For design guidance see [designpatterns-resource-manage.md#essentials-panel](designpatterns-resource-manage.md#essentials-panel).